htmlplus/document/src/content/en/global-config.md

 # Global Config

-Defines the properties of components as global.
-For instance `placement` property of the `dialog` component has a `top` value as default.
-By global config can apply a value like `center` to all `dialog` components.
-Consider this config can be overridden by setting the value to each component.
+Defines the properties of elements as global.
+For instance `placement` property of the `dialog` element has a `top` value as default.
+By global config can apply a value like `center` to all `dialog` elements.
+Consider this config can be overridden by setting the value to each element.

 ## Signature